arvidn/libtorrent/docs/libtorrent_plugins.rst

 plugin interface
 ================

-The plugin interface consists of two base classes that the plugin may implement.
-These are called ``torrent_plugin`` and ``peer_plugin``.
-They are both found in the ``<libtorrent/extensions.hpp>`` header.
+The plugin interface consists of three base classes that the plugin may implement.
+These are called ``plugin``, ``torrent_plugin`` and ``peer_plugin``.
+They are found in the ``<libtorrent/extensions.hpp>`` header.

-These plugins are instantiated for each torrent and possibly each peer, respectively.
+These plugins are instantiated for each session, torrent and possibly each peer, respectively.

-This is done by passing in a function or function object to ``session::add_extension()`` or ``torrent_handle::add_extension()`` (if the torrent has already been started and you want to hook in the extension at run-time).
+For plugins that only need per torrent state, it is enough to only implement ``torrent_plugin`` and pass a constructor function or function object to ``session::add_extension()`` or ``torrent_handle::add_extension()`` (if the torrent has already been started and you want to hook in the extension at run-time).